fnyu/krawczyk.me/index.markdown

 display_profile_picture: true
 ---

-I am an IT Consultant with over 10 years of experience in Software Engineering, Platform Engineering, Systems Architecture and IT Security.
+I am an IT Consultant with over 11 years of professional experience in Software Engineering, Platform Engineering, Systems Architecture and IT Security.

+If you would like to contact me, send an e-mail to any address in the domain of this website.